Shavvey/mandl-renderer/README.md

 # Description

-An attempt to render the mandelbrot set, just using SDL and the beautifully dangerous C programmnig language.
+An attempt to render the Mandelbrot set, just using SDL and the beautifully dangerous C programming language.

 # Building the Project